BootlegYouki/set-2-system/README.md

 - **Section Assignment** with student roster management

 #### 👨‍💼 Admin Portal
-- **Dashboard** with system statistics, animated counters, and interactive charts
+- **AI-Powered Dashboard** with system statistics, animated counters, and interactive charts
-  - Students per Grade Level Chart
+  - Students per Grade Level Chart with AI analysis
-  - Sections per Grade Level Chart
+  - Sections per Grade Level Chart with AI analysis
+  - Teachers per Department Chart with AI insights
   - Document Request Status Chart
+  - **AI-Generated Insights** using OpenRouter API for actionable recommendations
+  - Automatic detection of imbalances and resource allocation suggestions
 - **Account Creation** for all user types with email notifications
-- **Student Masterlist** with full CRUD operations and search capabilities
+- **Account Management** with full CRUD operations:
-- **Archived Students** management with restoration capabilities
+  - Student Masterlist with search capabilities
+  - **Archived Accounts** system for soft-delete functionality
+  - Archive and restore capabilities for all account types
+  - Activity tracking for archived operations
 - **Student Grades List** for academic oversight across all students
 - **Department Management** with organizational structure
 - **Schedule Management** with: